nbonneel/spot/README.md

 ## Datasets

-We provide some data (poinsets, images) that were used for the SIGGRAPH Paper:
+We provide some data (pointsets, images) that were used for the SIGGRAPH Paper:

 * 3D pointsets (`mumble` and `castle` objects).
-Note that partial and global pointsets are centered.
-To repodruce a FIST test, you may need to draw a random rotation and scaling and apply it to one of the pointsets.
+Note that partial (with suffices `cut`) and global pointsets are centered.
+To reproduce a FIST test, you may need to draw a random rotation and scaling and apply it to one of the pointsets.
 * Images for the partial color transfer application
 * (2D coming soon)